ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 ### 4.2.2 Methods

-Methods are similar to functions.
+Methods are similar to [functions](ControlFlow.md#21-functions) and generally allow the same features.
 They are declared as such:

 ```belte
 class MyClass {